 - Airbus from Airport to City Center – €5.90 ($8.02) per ride

 - Bike Rental – €5.00 ($6.80) per day

 - GoCar Tours – Starting at €59.00 ($80.24) per day

-As you can see, backpacking and budget travel in Barcelona IS possible.
-It’s certainly not the easiest city in Western Europe to “do on the cheap”, but you CAN visit BCN and not go broke.
+As you can see visiting Barcelona on a budget IS possible.
+It’s certainly not the easiest city in Western Europe to “do on the cheap”, but you CAN visit Barcelona and not go broke.

 Expenses for activities you might want to partake in should not be factored into your daily budget.
 This becomes overly complicated.
 An easier way of going about things is to calculate your minimum daily expense and then set aside all left over funds you care to spend into an “activities” pool.
 Thus on a day when we went to a museum or had a few extra drinks in the evening we did not consider ourselves over budget even though we spent a bit more, we just subtracted it out of the “activities” pool.

 You need to remember to set aside some money for things like taxis if you plan on being on the move at night.
 That aside, the above formula should be a great place to start when budgeting the trip of your dreams.

 And there you have it guys, our simple guide to budgeting your Barcelona trip.
 We highly recommending visiting this incredible city, as long as you keep in mind some of the issues we discussed above.

 As always, happy travels all, and we’ll see you guys on the road!